JetsonHacksNano/buildOpenCV/README.md

 <blockquote>$ make -j4</blockquote>

 without using a significant amount of swap file space.
 With L4T 32.2.1, there is a default swap space.
 However, if you are using a SD card, this can result in long compile times as both physcial memory and the swap file memory exhaust.
 Recommend using a USB drive for building.
 If you use a SD card, consider setting the environment variable NUM_JOBS in the buildOpenCV.sh script to 1.
 The build time may be longer, but you will not have the same amount of memory/SD card thrashing.
 If you are using a USB drive, you may want to increase the size of your swap file from the default 2GB.

+Note that if you are building for Python, it may benefit you to increase the swap memory area.
+4GB should do it, 8GB if you have the space.
+Recommended for use on USB drives.
+See: https://github.com/JetsonHacksNano/resizeSwapMemory

 ### Usage